hathibelagal-dev/instantpolyglot/docs/eng/Historical_Indo-European_Linguistics.md

 Example (Hittite):
 **nu-uš-ša-an an-da ša-li-ga-aš GIŠlu-ut-ta-a-i** nu=šan anda šaligaš luttāi
-"And he runs into the booth"
+“And he runs into the booth”

 The discovery and decipherment of Hittite in the early 20th century had a significant impact on IE studies.
 It provided evidence for the laryngeal theory and showed that some features of PIE, such as the feminine gender, may have developed after Anatolian split from the rest of the IE family.